tex216/Mobile-Android-App-Development/GroupProject/Docs/DesignDocument.md

 ## 2 Architectural Design

 ### 2.1 Component Diagram v1
+This is still our intended end state.
+The alpha/beta version of the application currently does not reflect this but we will be referring to this to refactor our application in the Transition phase.

 ![component diagram](./images/component_diagram.png)

 We will have multiple UI components for controlling the user's interactions with the application.
 These components will use the Activity API provided by Android.